AcceptsA string containing the name of a connection

 The connection name that is referenced by

 connection does not take the name of an actual database or schema.
-The name must be one of the connections available when configuring a model or on the Connections page in Looker’s Admin panel.
+The name must be one of the connections available when you’re configuring a model or on the Connections page in Looker’s Admin panel.

 If a Model Configuration Exists, Then